bryanthrmn/Pokemon-83-Premi/SECURITY.md

 A tutorial is available here (french) : https://tiplanet.org/forum/viewtopic.php?f=63&t=25252

-The latest OS of the TI-83 Premium CE is 5.7.0.
+The latest OS of the TI-83 Premium CE / TI-84 Plus CE is 5.7.0.

 ## Reporting a Vulnerability